YBCS/100-days-of-code/log.md

 <!-- 1.
 [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)
  -->
-1. No links (commented out original to see later).
+>1.
+No links (commented out original to see later).

+### Day 2: Sep 24, Monday

+**Today's Progress**: continued git and github tutorial on udemy and worked towards plans of 100 daysOfCode also read markdown tutorial of git so now I can do this :+1: and also :skull: